Search

 }

-Navigate to http://localhost:4200/ and the CE.SDK editor should appear fullscreen inside your Angular app.
+Navigate to http://localhost:4200/ and in place of the previous demo home page, the CE.SDK editor should appear fullscreen inside your Angular app.

 Troubleshooting & Common Errors#